fjlj/BackgroundHotkeyThing/README.md

 # Usage
 ```
-BackgroundHotkeyThing.exe <path to png files> <number of seconds to delay rotation>
+BackgroundHotkeyThing.exe <absolute or relative path to png/jpg/bmp files> <number of seconds to delay rotation>
 ```

 # Hotkeys